Alexa-dev-ops/Disappearing-circles-mini-challenge/README.md

 # Disappearing circles mini challenge
- This is just a fun repo that exhibits a minor use of js function...
+ This is just a basic repo that exhibits a minor use of js function...
 3 circles that disappear on-click